Audrey-Hermans/blog/en/about.md

 Not overnight, of course.
 But slowly.
 Surely.

 It’s a winding path, full of stumbles and steep climbs.
-Truth be told, I often get dizzy —
-but I swear, the journey is worth it.
+Truth be told, I often get dizzy, but I swear that the journey is worth it.
 The views are breathtaking.

 This website gathers glimpses from that path, that I'd like to share with you — little postcards from the trail.
 No promises of enlightenment or miracle cures (I’ll leave those to the self-declared gurus).